Paso Basin Aerial Groundwater Mapping Pilot Study

-On November 7, 2019, the Paso Basin Aerial Groundwater Mapping Pilot Study was successfully completed.
-Data collected from the survey will be analyzed by Stanford University and associates.
-The County will present the results in an upcoming meeting in 2020.
+On November 7, 2019, the groundwater mapping survey over the Paso Basin was successfully completed.
+Data collected from the survey will be analyzed by Stanford University and project partners.
+The County will present the results in an upcoming meeting this Summer/Fall 2020.
 Stay Tuned!

 The County recently held question and answer session and flight demonstration for the public.
 To view local news coverage of the event, click here!

 The goal of the pilot study is to acquire survey data to help us make better informed decisions about managing our groundwater resources.
 Survey data is collected using aerial groundwater mapping technology to characterize and map out the layers and extent of clays, silts, sands, and gravels to a depth of approximately 1000 to 1400 feet below the ground surface.
 Existing well data will be used to verify the survey results.
 This pilot study will enhance Sustainable Management Groundwater Act (SGMA) related groundwater modeling and provide a better picture of our groundwater system.

 The video above provides an overview of AEM technology and demonstrates how this type of groundwater mapping technology is used.
 (Video: Stanford University)

 Click on the link above to view archived news and study announcements.

 Click here to receive updates on the Paso Basin Pilot Study by subscribing our mailing list!